Bibliome/misc-utils/gridxp.md

 #### `commandline(CL)`

-Specifies the command line to run for each parameter value set. *CL* is a Python string that is modified:
+Specifies the command line to run for each parameter value set.
+Either `commandline` or `function` is mandatory. `commandline` or `function`are mutually exclusive. *CL* is a Python string that is modified:
 * Tilde (`~`) is expanded as the current user home directory.
 * Environment variables (`$NAME`) are expanded with the current environment.
 * The string is interpolated with a dictionary with the following keys: